 Learn-AT School Project – Renewable energy feedback needed for Harborough area

 Learn-AT a local trust is taking action to tackle climate change and save money.
 You can have your say on community energy in the Harborough area.
 We have created a short online survey for parents, students, residents and anyone in the Harborough area to have their say.
-It should take you no more than 5 minutes – your input will be held securely and only used by us anonymously – just follow this link.
+It should take you no more than 5 minutes – your input will be held securely and only used by us anonymously [survey now closed].

 Harborough Energy received a £39,984 grant from the Rural Community Energy Fund via the Midlands Energy Hub in Nottingham.
 This grant is supporting Harborough Energy in our work with Learn Academies Trust (Learn-AT).